 “We need to find a more thorough way to keep Sebastien and Siobhan separate.
 I can’t be switching back and forth at will.
 Eventually, the wrong person will notice something.”

 “I have some ideas about that.
 We’ll talk about it once you’re better.”

 The healer retained by the Verdant Stag was brusque but competent, the type of person whose eyes wouldn’t widen in surprise even if Oliver brought Myrddin himself, resurrected, into his home.
 Nidson gave Sebastien a quick succession of potions which calmed the pain and slowed her thoughts till they felt like cold molasses within her skull.
 Then he made her guzzle down a large mug filled with what tasted like a modified nourishing draught, till her stomach sloshed with every movement.
 He laid her down on a slate table with a Circle carved into it, then drew a spell array around her prone form.

 She dozed off, opening her eyes some time later to see Nidson casting a healing spell with various exotic components as the Sacrifice, some of which she recognized, and some of which she could only speculate about.

 She woke again in a carriage with poor suspension, every bump of the cobbled road jostling through her.
 She was slumped against Oliver, her head on his shoulder, wrapped in a blanket.
 He pressed a hand against her hair, keeping her from sitting up.
 “I need you to turn into Siobhan.
 Can you do that?”

-She pressed the amulet against her chest and pushed at it mentally with a small pulse of Will.
-The spike of pain this caused was dulled and distant.
+She pressed the amulet against her chest and pushed at it with a small pulse of Will.
+The spike of pain this caused was dull and distant.